serverlessworkflow/specification/dsl.md

 See the [DSL reference](dsl-reference.md#schedule) for more details about workflow scheduling.

+##### Distinguishing event-driven Scheduling from start `listen` Tasks

+While both `schedule.on` and a start listener task enable event-driven execution of workflows, they serve distinct purposes and have different implications:

+- **`schedule.on`**: This property defines when a new instance of a workflow should be created based on an external event.
+When an event occurs that matches the criteria specified in `schedule.on`, a new workflow instance is initiated.
+The key point here is that `schedule.on` solely manages the creation of new workflow instances.
+Any faults or timeouts related to the scheduling process itself are typically invisible to the user and do not impact the workflow instance.

+- **Start `listen` task**: A start listener task defines a task that must be undertaken after a new workflow instance has been created.
+This task listens for specific events and begins processing once the instance is active.
+The critical difference lies in the fact that a start listener task operates within the context of an already instantiated workflow.
+If a start listener task experiences a timeout or fault, it can cause the entire workflow instance to fail or behave unexpectedly, directly impacting the flow's execution and outcome.

+In essence, while `schedule.on` is concerned with *when* a new workflow instance should be initiated, a start listener task deals with *what* should happen once the instance is active.
+This distinction is important because it influences how errors and timeouts are handled—`schedule.on` faults are typically invisible and do not affect the workflow, whereas start listener task failures can have a direct and potentially severe impact on the workflow instance they belong to.

 ### Task Flow

 A workflow begins with the first task defined.